-You can also visit the boiling house and rum distillery which is still working every day to produce the famous St. Nicholas Abbey Rum.
+You can also visit the boiling house and rum distillery, which is still working every day to produce the famous St. Nicholas Abbey Rum.

-6. Chill on Carlisle Bay Beach
+6. Relax on Carlisle Bay Beach

-There are plenty of blissfully perfect beaches on the island of Barbados, but our personal favourite is the powder stretch of white sand at Carlisle Bay.
-The water here is always calm, there are a few places on the beach and nearby where you can pick up snacks and cheap beer and sunset from this spot is fantastic.
+There are plenty of blissfully perfect beaches on the island of Barbados, but my personal favourite is the powder stretch of white sand at Carlisle Bay — this is one of the best beaches in the Caribbean.

-7. Walk The Boardwalk
+7. Walk the Boardwalk

 However, during the day this makes for the perfect place for a stroll along the water.